 In This Post

-Getting Chase Freedom is kind of pointless with the Sapphire Preferred… so I always trace my steps back to the same place.
+Getting Chase Freedom is kind of pointless without the Sapphire Preferred… so I always trace my steps back to the same place.

 Why I recommend the Chase Sapphire Preferred